-Student All persons taking Valencia College courses, including both academic credit and continuing education, both full-time or part-time; and/or (i) all persons who are not officially enrolled for a particular term but have a continuing relationship with Valencia College or intend to enroll in the next term.
-This provision is intended to include within the definition of students, those persons enrolled in the spring and summer semesters who engage in misconduct during the summer and students v are first time enrollees who engage in misconduct prior to the time of enrollment; and/or (ii) all persons who are attending classes on a Valencia campus although they may be enrolled students in other higher education institutions.
+Valencia College or intend to enroll in the next term.
+This provision is intended to include within the definition of students, those persons enrolled in the spring and summer semesters who engage in misconduct during the summer and students who are first time enrollees who engage in misconduct prior to the time of enrollment; and/or (ii) all persons who are attending classes on a Valencia campus although they may be enrolled students in other higher education institutions.
 Title IX Coordinator The designated College official with primary responsibility for coordinating the College's compliance with Title VII, Title IX, and other federal and state regulations pertaining to equal access and equal opportunity.
-Title IX Deputy ndividuals responsible for supporting the Title IX Coordinator and accessible to any Coordinators College community member for consultation and guidance on issues related to Discrimination, Harassment, Sexual and Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Stalking, Interpersonal Violence, Complicity, and Retaliation.
-Deputy Coordinators are located in Human Resources, Student Affairs, and Safety/Security, and are available at each campus location as well as at the District Office.
+Title IX Deputy Individuals responsible for supporting the Title IX Coordinator and accessible to any Coordinators College community member for consultation and guidance on issues related to Discrimination, Harassment, Sexual and Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Stalking, Interpersonal Violence, Complicity, and Retaliation.
+Deputy Coordinators are located in Human Resources, Student Affairs, and Safety/Security, and are available at each campus location as well as at the District Office. ppendix B: Equal Opportu unity Response Team \sim